 Bonds are issued by many different entities.
 The main four issuers of bonds are governments, corporations, municipalities, and private entities.

 Government bonds are what they sound like: bonds issued by a government.
 The most popular government bonds are from the United States which are issued through the Treasury.
-There are three types which differ mainly on the length of the bond (1 year, 2-10 years, and 30 years).
+There are three types that differ mainly in the length of the bond (1 year, 2-10 years, and 30 years).

 They are considered a low-risk investment because the US government guarantees that the people who buy these bonds will eventually receive their principal along with some interest when their bond matures.
 A government bond is usually denoted by the country and the maturity rate.
 For example, the US 30 refers to the US government bond that matures in 30 years.
-Currently, the US 30 year bond yield is 2.617%.
-These are considered to be a benchmark for low-risk interest rates, meaning that the returns you see on these bonds are as close to guaranteed as you can get.
 When the yields on government bonds invert, investors take the inversion as a sign of an economic slowdown.
-Learn more about bonds and the recent yield inversion here: What Does the Inverted Yield Curve Mean.

 Companies issue bonds as an alternative to issuing more stock, which can dilute existing shareholders.
 While these are riskier than government bonds, you can determine the risk of the bond by looking at the credit rating of the bonds which are issued by S&P or Moody’s.
 For example, Tesla recently sold more bonds to help the company stay afloat amid its rapid cash burn.
 Cash burn refers to the rate at which a company uses cash to keep operations going.
 Their 8-year bond yields around 5.3% but they are risky since there’s no guarantee Tesla will be around by the time those bonds mature.